A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Relation to error correcting features

 As visible in \S\ref{s.sAdS}, the suggested quantisation of the spatial direction in AdS\textsubscript{2} is quite different from the current standard approaches to spacetime emergence.
 In particular, the feature that the entanglement the spacetime emerges from constitutes entanglement between particles that move along geodesics in the spacetime is a decidedly distinct feature of the present ansatz.
 Interestingly though, the resulting model displays error correcting features, same as have been observed for AdS space \cite{Almheiri:2014lwa}.

-The $2D$ scenario that is the focus of this text is not ideal for analysing properties related to error correction --- the AdS boundary just consists of two points, and to reduce the model in \S\ref{s.sAdS} to the boundary would simply correspond to separating the particles into two locations based on ${\rm sgn}(b)$ (with a random allocation for $b=0$) and letting $b$ set the energy of each particle.
-To get a more interesting comparison between the suggested quantisation and error correcting codes, consider AdS\textsubscript{3} with the metric \be ds_\text{AdS\textsubscript{3}}^2=-(\alpha^2+b^2)d\tilde t^2+\frac{db^2}{1+b^2/\alpha^2}+b^2d\theta^2 \,,\quad \text{with}\quad R=-6/\alpha\,. \ee Same as for the metric in \eqref{eq.AdS2m}, this spacetime only has one degree of freedom: $R$.
-In $3D$ the general setup allows for more degrees of freedom in the Ricci tensor, but this particular metric has $R_{\mu\nu}=R g_{\mu\nu}$.
-Consequently, we can quantise $b$ in \eqref{eq.AdS3m} in the same way as for AdS\textsubscript{2} in the previous section, without loss of generality.
-We then get a setting with a $2D$ theory consisting of a spatial direction described by $\theta\in S^1$, and a time direction.
-At each point $(\tilde t,\theta)$ in that theory, there is a number of particles characterised by a parameter $b\in\mathbb{R}^+$, generated by a probability density \eqref{eq.rhob} and an uncertainty in the parameter value by \eqref{eq.bdist}.
-Interactions occur when particles assume the same values of $(\tilde t,b,\theta)$, etc.
+The $2D$ scenario that is the focus of this text is not ideal for analysing properties related to error correction --- the AdS boundary just consists of two points, and to reduce the model in \S\ref{s.sAdS} to the boundary (or rather, the corresponding concept in the ansatz) would simply correspond to separating the particles into two locations based on ${\rm sgn}(b)$ (with a random allocation for $b=0$) and letting $b$ set the energy of each particle.
+To get a more interesting comparison between the suggested quantisation and error correcting codes, consider AdS\textsubscript{3} with the metric